 How to Get Started with Dr. Beck

-When you call our office, you’ll always be greeted by one of our friendly and knowledgeable staff.
-We truly enjoy hearing from new patients, and we’re more than happy to talk with you about your questions and concerns.
-From there, we’ll schedule a time for you to come in and meet with Dr. Beck.
-During this meeting, we’ll discuss your medical history and any issues that you’re having with your gums.
-Dr. Beck will also perform a thorough examination of your mouth as she starts to develop your customized plan for gum disease treatment and discuss any questions or concerns you may have about how your oral health may be affecting your overall body health.
+When you call our office, you’ll always be greeted by one of our friendly and knowledgeable staff members.
+We truly enjoy hearing from new San Diego patients, and we’re more than happy to talk with you about your questions and concerns.
+Because everyone’s condition and risk factors are unique, it is often difficult to answer specific questions without an examination and consultation, which is why we’ll encourage you to make an appointment for a consultation.
+Our caring team will help find a time that fits your busy schedule to come in and meet with Dr. Beck herself.
+During this meeting, we’ll review your unique medical concerns, including all medications you may be taking, and discuss all your concern.
+Dr. Beck will perform a thorough examination of your teeth and gums, and develop a customized plan for gum disease treatment, taking great care to answer any questions you may have about how your oral health may be affecting your overall bodily health.

 How Do You Get Gum Disease?

 The problem with gum disease is that there are so many factors that can contribute to it!
 Luckily the common factor for most cases is pretty simple: bacterial plaque.
 There are billions of different types of bacteria (and other pathogens like viruses and fungus, double yuck!) that live in every single one of our San Diego patients’ mouths, no matter how regimented they are about oral hygiene.
 Some of the bacteria are good and help to break down food and keep your teeth and gums healthy, but others can cause serious infections if they’re allowed to build up.